-Policy 4305: Configuration Management
+Policy 4120.10: Configuration Management

-Model Policy Revised Date: 06/26/2019
+Model Revised Date: 3/13/2026

-General Policy Statement:
+G

-(Credit Union) recognizes its responsibility to safeguard member information and will treat the private financial information of the Credit Union's members ("member information") with appropriate care in order to maintain the confidentiality, integrity and security of member information.
-The purpose of this policy is to set forth the guidelines for management and staff to use in establishing and maintaining a configuration management plan.
+(Credit Union) recognizes its responsibility to safeguard member information and will treat the private financial information of the Credit Union's members ("member information") with appropriate care in order to maintain the confidentiality, integrity, and security of member information.
+The purpose of this resource is to set forth the guidelines for management and staff to use in establishing and maintaining a configuration management plan.
 Credit Union personnel will follow secure configuration management strategies such that member information system modifications are consistent with the Credit Union’s information security program.
-The Credit Union will comply with all applicable laws and regulations governing the safeguarding of member information including NCUA Guidelines for Safeguarding Member Information (12 CFR Part 748 Appendices A and B, Part 749 Appendix B) (the "Guidelines") and all other applicable laws and regulations regarding the safeguarding of member information.
+The Credit Union will comply with all applicable laws and regulations governing the safeguarding of member information, including NCUA Guidelines for Safeguarding Member Information (12 CFR Part 748 Appendices A and B, Part 749 Appendix B) (the "Guidelines") and all other applicable laws and regulations regarding the safeguarding of member information.

 Definitions: